Indy 500 qualifying TV schedule, times for NBC Sports, Peacock, NBCSN

-The starting grid for the 105th Indy 500 will be set over the course of two days at Indianapolis Motor Speedway, and NBC Sports will have qualifying covered on Peacock Premium, NBC and NBCSN with nearly 15 hours of live TV coverage.
+The starting grid for the 105th Indy 500 will be set today at Indianapolis Motor Speedway, and NBC Sports will have qualifying covered on Peacock Premium, NBC and NBCSN with nearly 15 hours of live TV coverage.

-Coverage will begin with a one-hour practice Saturday at 9:30 a.m.
-ET on Peacock Premium.
+The last three spots in the 11th row of the Indy 500 will be filled in a 75-minute qualifying session with five drivers (two of whom will be eliminated from the race: Will Power (the 2018 Indy 500 winner from Team Penske), Simona De Silvestro, Charlie Kimball, Sage Karam and RC Enerson.

-Saturday qualifying will begin at noon ET on Peacock Premium with coverage also on NBC from 2-3 p.m. and NBCSN from 3-6 p.m.
-Coverage also will be streamed on NBCSports.com and the NBC Sports app.
+Then the Fast Nine from Qualifying Day 1 will square off for the pole position, which will be determined between Scott Dixon, Colton Herta, Tony Kanaan, Ed Carpenter, Rinus VeeKay, Helio Castroneves, Alex Palou, Ryan Hunter-Reay and Marcus Ericsson.

 INDY 500 INFO: Start times, schedules, TV, stats, historical details about the race